adamshostack/DFD3/README.md

 Data flow diagrams, also called DFDs or threat modeling diagrams.

 ## Goal
 Many people have presented various different ways to craft data flow diagrams over the years.
-This is an attempt to both be precise about what this defninition of a "v3 DFD" is, and also to encourage people to think about diagramming techniques themselves as something that, like code, can be specified and evolved over time, and labeled with a version.
+This page defines a "v3 DFD" precisely.
+It also encourages people to think about diagramming techniques themselves as something that, like code, can be specified and evolved over time, and labeled with a version.

 ### Symbols/Elements used